Group-5-Final-Project/Final-Project/README.md

 ![alt_text](https://github.com/Group-5-Final-Project/Final-Project/blob/ee3095e1487ec3f1dd9514745f43cfb4e7e41181/Pipeline.jpg)

-> Above is a high-level view of the project components.
+> Above is a high-level view of the project.
+Information on each component can be found in the corresponding sub-headings below.
 > Modified from [source](https://www.splunk.com/en_us/blog/it/sentiment-analysis-of-tweets-using-apache-pulsar.html).